Say goodbye to your legacy VPNMake the switch to Tailscale

 Besides making it easier for others to contribute to revisions, IaC-powered management also facilitates quick rollbacks to earlier configurations and creates more opportunities to detect errors as you write and review your Terraform files.

 Tailscale is a secure, easy-to-use, zero-configuration remote access solution that’s designed to support modern engineering workflows.
-With Tailscale, you can join all your devices to a private network, authenticate with your existing identity provider, centrally manage access controls, and use SSH to access your infrastructure components.
+Tailscale allows you to join all your devices to a private network, authenticate with your existing identity provider, centrally manage access controls, and use SSH to access your infrastructure components.

 Try Tailscale for free